There’s a lot to think about and that can (potentially) go wrong when you have a barbell on your back.

 Am I getting my hips through at the top?

-Shit, did I forget to turn my stove off before I left my apartment?
+Shit, did I forget to turn my stove off before I left my house?

 Basically, Squatting Can Be a Mindf*** of Epic Proportions.

-What works for one person, may be a disaster for someone else….and there really is no such thing as one right way to squat.
+What works for one person, may be a disaster for someone else…and there really is no such thing as one right way to squat.
 Different people are different.
-Anthropometry, leverages, training goals, and injury history will have an effect on how one person squats compared to the next.
+Anthropometry, leverages, training goals, and injury history will have an effect on how one person squats compared to the next.1

 That said: you should pay close(r) attention to detail when squatting.
 Far too often I see people approach the bar with a nonchalant attitude with nonchalant technique, and not surprisingly they have nonchalant numbers to show for it.

-If gym goers put as much effort into improving their squat technique as they did perfecting their “selfie” taking in the locker room or trolling fitness message boards to argue macros we’d probably have many more stronger, leaner, and happier people.
+If gym goers put as much effort into improving their squat technique as they did perfecting their “selfie” taking in the locker room or trolling Tic Tok to argue with 17 year olds about the merits of “science-based lifting” we’d probably have many more stronger, leaner, and happier people.

 And less douchebags.